MichaelLykkeStrand/VanillaFramework/README.md

       // Other code here
     }
 ```
 It is possible to inject dependencies into Mixins as well.
-Classes annotated with both @Mixin and @Vanilla will not be accessible in the IOC registry.
-However it is still possible to inject dependencies from the IOC registry into your Mixin attributes.
+Classes annotated with both @Mixin and @Vanilla will not be accessible in the IOC registry - THIS IS NOW POSSIBLE.
+As with normal @Vanilla classes it is possible to inject dependencies from the IOC registry into your attributes.

 **Example 2:**
 ```java